 What is the goal of this study?

-Seattle Children's is recruiting patients for a phase 1 clinical trial that is testing CAR T-cell therapy in children and young adults with recurrent or refractory central nervous system (CNS) tumors, including diffuse intrinsic pontine glioma (DIPG) and diffuse midline glioma (DMG).
+In this phase 1 clinical trial, Seattle Children's is testing CAR T-cell therapy in children and young adults with recurrent or refractory central nervous system (CNS) tumors, including diffuse intrinsic pontine glioma (DIPG) and diffuse midline glioma (DMG).

 - Is this T-cell therapy safe to give to children and young adults with recurrent or refractory CNS tumors, including DIPG and DMG?